Consensys-Network-State/ds3/packages/ui/src/components/button/README.md

 - Web: [`HTMLButtonElement` events](https://developer.mozilla.org/en-US/docs/Web/API/HTMLButtonElement) like `onClick`, `onFocus`
 - Native: [`Pressable` events](https://reactnative.dev/docs/pressable) like `onPress`, `onPressIn`

-For details on typed events and the dual-API approach, see the [Dual-API Pattern](../../README.md#dual-api-pattern) in the main documentation.
+For details on typed events and the dual-API approach, see the [Dual API](#6--dual-api).

 ### Using `asChild` for Custom Elements